buildout/buildout/doc/getting-started.rst

 Pinned versions
 _______________

-You can also pin required versions in two ways.
+You can also pin required versions, and so so in two ways.
 You can specify them where you list them, as in:

 .. code-block:: ini